awsdocs/amazon-s3-userguide/doc_source/delete-bucket.md

 # Deleting a bucket<a name="delete-bucket"></a>

-You can delete an empty Amazon S3 bucket, and when you're using the AWS Management Console, you can delete a bucket that contains objects\.
-If you delete a bucket that contains objects, all the objects in the bucket are permanently deleted\.

-When you delete a bucket that has S3 Bucket Versioning enabled, all versions of all the objects in the bucket are permanently deleted\.
-For more information about versioning, see [Working with objects in a versioning\-enabled bucket](manage-objects-versioned-bucket.md)\.
+You can delete an empty Amazon S3 bucket\.
 Before deleting a bucket, consider the following:
 + Bucket names are unique\.
 If you delete a bucket, another AWS user can use the name\.
-+ When you delete a bucket that contains objects, all the objects in the bucket are permanently deleted, including objects that transitioned to the `S3 Glacier` storage class\.
 + If the bucket hosts a static website, and you created and configured an Amazon Route 53 hosted zone as described in [Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md), you must clean up the Route 53 hosted zone settings that are related to the bucket\.
 For more information, see [Step 2: Delete the Route 53 hosted zone](getting-started-cleanup.md#getting-started-cleanup-route53)\.
 + If the bucket receives log data from Elastic Load Balancing \(ELB\): We recommend that you stop the delivery of ELB logs to the bucket before deleting it\.
 After you delete the bucket, if another user creates a bucket using the same name, your log data could potentially be delivered to that bucket\.
 For information about ELB access logs, see [Access logs](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html) in the *User Guide for Classic Load Balancers* and [Access logs](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html) in the *User Guide for Application Load Balancers*\.